See Which Ohio Cities Made the List

 Of the 25 scored cities in Ohio, 7 of them have a Safety Score of at least 80.
 Dublin is the state’s safest city, with a score of 88.53.
 It is a suburban area with a population of 44,931.
 The Dublin Irish Festival, one of the biggest Irish-American festivals, is held here.
 Since it’s a modern suburb, it’s easy to get around by car here.
 There are plenty of things to see and do in Dublin.
 If you enjoy wildlife viewing and interactive exhibits, the Columbus Zoo & Aquarium is great for that.
 If you’re a family looking to cool off at a water park, the Zoombezi Bay is worth taking a look at.
 Simply looking to take a day off in beautiful nature?
 Hayden Falls Park and Indian Run Falls are highly recommended in Dublin.

 The other cities that made it to the top 5 safest cities in Ohio include Parma (86.93), Miami Township, Clermont (84.37), Strongsville (83.93), and Kettering (82.32).
 These are all suburban areas with smaller populations, which contributes to their higher rankings.
 Columbus is Ohio’s capital and largest city with a population of 847,745.
 Surprisingly, it ranks as the 15th safest city in the state with a Safety Score of 68.27.
 For a city that has plenty of foot traffic and activity, this is not terrible, although you may want to consider a home security system just to be on the safe side.
 Columbus has a diverse economy; whether you’re looking for a career in the education, government, medical, banking, hospitality, or technology sector, you’ll be sure to have a variety of jobs to consider.

-The top 5 safest cities as mentioned above are all just a little over 1 hour away from Columbus.
+Four of the top five safest cities mentioned above are all just a little over 1 hour away from Columbus.
 Those looking to live in a safer area without completely compromising commute time may consider living in one of the quieter suburbs and commute into busy cities like Columbus when needed.